-TECHNOLOGY / MEDIA
+TECHNOLOGY / MEDIA (usage of electronic devices)

 This policy will ensure that all technology and media used at TCC is done so in an appropriate manner and used only as an extension to the daily program.
 Technology / Media items will be used as an additional resource, not a substitute.